dokku/dokku/docs/deployment/methods/git.md

 dokku git:from-image node-js-app dokku/node-js-getting-started:latest "Camila" "camila@example.com"
 ```

+If the image is a private image that requires a docker login to access, the `registry:login` command should be used to log into the registry.
+See the [registry documentation](/docs/advanced-usage/registry-management.md#logging-into-a-registry) for more details on this process.

 Finally, certain images may require a custom build context in order for `ONBUILD ADD` and `ONBUILD COPY` statements to succeed.
 A custom build context can be specified via the `--build-dir` flag.
 All files in the specified `build-dir` will be copied into the repository for use within the `docker build` process.
 The build context _must_ be specified on each deploy, and is not otherwise persisted between builds.

 ```shell